LaurentOngaro/UEVaultManager/docs/source/configuration.rst

     create_log_backup = True
     ; Set to True to print more information during long operations verbose_mode = False
-    ; Delay in seconds when UE assets metadata cache will be invalidated.
-Default value represent 15 days ue_assets_max_cache_duration = 1296000
     ; File name (and path) to log issues with assets when running the --list command ; use "~/" at the start of the filename to store it relatively to the user directory ignored_assets_filename_log = ~/.config/ignored_assets.log